batrick/lua-signal/README.txt

 status[, err] = kill(pid, sig)
   pid = number representing the process to receive the signal. sig = number or string representing the signal to be sent.
+Notes: Sends to the process identified by the integer `pid` the signal `sig`.

+status[, err] = pause()
+Notes: Pauses the execution of the process until delivery of a signal that would
+       cause a signal handler to run or terminate the process.

 ========================